← The journal Vertical M&A Guides February 19, 2026

 CUSO Consolidation

 The CUSO ecosystem is experiencing its own wave of consolidation.
-Larger CUSOs are acquiring smaller ones to achieve scale, while private equity firms have begun to recognise CUSOs as attractive platforms for roll-up strategies.
+Larger CUSOs are acquiring smaller ones to achieve scale, while private equity firms have begun to recognize CUSOs as attractive platforms for roll-up strategies.
 The cooperative ownership model can complicate transactions, but buyers have found creative structures to navigate these challenges.

 Private Equity Activity